gakalmar/Notes/Workshops.md

     - Make it fail *(when do you encounter the error?)*
     - Quit thinking and look *(look at the code, and not just assume what you think you wrote)*
     - Divide and Conquer *(split into small pieces and log each step, to see where it fails)*
+        - This also refers to bug finding with the halving method (split code in half, then test it for both sides.
+Keep doing it on the side you find the bug on)
     - **Change ONE thing at a time!**
     - Check the plug *(does everything work as intended?)*
     - Get a fresh view *(stand up and make a break, or show it to someone else)*